symmy596/Polypy/paper/paper.md

 In summary the features that are unique to `polypy` are as follows

 - The analysis of both molecular dynamics and Monte Carlo trajectories.
-- The analysis of both orthogonal and non-orthogonal unit cells.
 - The calculation of the electric field and electrostatic potential.
 - Regional mean squared displacements.